Our Primary Mission

 Less than half of attendees pay normal fees (which support the ministry).
 Over half of attendees are sponsored due to

 challenging life circumstances.
 Qualifying challenges are: incarcerated parent, foster child, various kinds of abuse, loss of a parent or sibling due to domestic violence, drug overdose or suicide.
+Financial need is also considered.
 We have high leader-to-child ratios (differs in different programs) to provide excellent supervision and personal care.

 Sponsored youth are referred to us by various agencies and friends in the community who work with families in distress, such as emergency shelters, child advocacy centers, prison ministries, foster care support groups,